shakurocom/InfinityScrollView/README.md

 Just create `InfinityScrollView` programmatically or in storyboard. `InfinityScrollView` must have a data source and delegate objects.
 The data source must adopt the `InfinityScrollViewDataSource` protocol and the delegate must adopt the `InfinityScrollViewDelegate` protocol.
 The data source provides the views that `InfinityScrollView` will display.
 The delegate allows to respond to scrolling events.

-Have a look at the [InfinityScrollView_Example](https://github.com/shakurocom/InfinityScrollView/tree/main/InfinityScrollView_Example)
+Have a look at the [InfinityScrollView_Example](https://github.com/shakurocom/InfinityScrollView/tree/main/InfinityScrollView_Example) (perform `pod install` before usage)

 ## License